-Leap Day, Leap Year, Calendar, Earth Orbit, Seasons, Time, Gregorian Calendar
+Leap Day, Leap Year, February twenty ninth, Calendar, Gregorian Calendar, Earth Orbit, Seasons, Timekeeping

 If you do not agree with the answer provided to the question "Why is there a leap day?", we encourage you to send us your own response so that we can make changes on our website.